Heirloom and Open Pollinated Vegetable and Herb Plants

 The Coeur d’Alene Coop specializes in the sale of quality heirloom and open-pollinated vegetable and herb plants.
 All our plant starts are grown by us from open-pollinated seed stock, and several varieties are grown from certified organic seed.
 We only choose varieties that grow and produce well for the north Idaho climate.

-Our vegetable and herb selection varies from year to year, but we always stock several heirloom cucumbers, peppers (sweet and hot), sugar snap peas, and a variety of squash.
+Our vegetable and herb selection varies from year to year, but we always stock several heirloom cucumbers, sugar snap peas, and a variety of squash.
 In addition we offer several types of basil, chives, parsley, and cilantro.

-In addition to heirloom vegetable and herb plants, we offer a selection heirloom tomato plants.
+We also offer a large selection heirloom tomato plants and heirloom pepper plants.
 For those with a small garden or prefer container gardening, look for “Patio Perfect” next to the heirloom variety — these are perfectly suited to your small-space needs!

 Direct from Our Garden: Plants may be purchased in early May directly from our garden in midtown Coeur d’Alene.
 Please contact us to confirm plant availability and garden times.